Rachel2308/MS3-belles-task-manager/TESTING.md

     * When logged in as music team
         * Add task button is visible at the top of all section pages when logged in as a member of the music team
         * Section dropdown works and allows a section to be selected
-        * All fields must be completed before the task can be submitted.
-If a field is missed an error displays on the field
+        * New tasks cannot be submitted if a section has not been selected from the dropdown menu
+        * If nothing is entered into the due date field, an error is shown by a red underline and the new task cannot be submitted.
+        * If nothing is entered into the song name field, an error is shown by a red underline and the new task cannot be submitted.
+        * If nothing is entered into the task name field, an error is shown by a red underline and the new task cannot be submitted.
+        * If nothing is entered into the task description field, an error is shown by a red underline and the new task cannot be submitted.
         * When the cancel button is clicked, the new task is cancelled and the page returns to the View Tasks page
         * When the Submit button is clicked, the new task is submitted and a flashed message displays "New Task Added Successfully"
         * Task is added to the database correctly and filters to the correct task page